prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - My card is expiring, how do I get a new one?
 - I think my card is expiring, what happens then?
 - How do I get a new expiration date?
+## intent: card_acceptance
-## intent: card_acceptance- Is there anywhere I can't use my card?
+- Is there anywhere I can't use my card?
 - In which stores can I shop with this card?
 - How do I know where I can use my card?
 - Can I tell what business will take this card?